superbigco/craft-imagerpretransform/README.md

 If any of your transform settings depends on a value from the specific Asset, you can pass a function instead of a string.

-The function will be passed the AssetFileModel.
+The function will be passed the Asset.

 As an example, this is how you would use a Focal Point field: